Are You Looking to Take the ACT?

 General Test Information

-ACT, Inc. is a non-profit organization involved in testing and assessment for educational and business demands.
-Their services are utilized in all school grade levels, all college levels, government agencies, and businesses all over the world.
+ACT (originally American College Testing) is a non-profit organization involved in testing and assessment for educational and business purposes.
+Their services are utilized in high schools, colleges, government agencies, and businesses all over the world.

 For Students